Kopleman/angular-starter/README.md

   * please see issue [#215](https://github.com/AngularClass/angular-starter/issues/215) and [#214](https://github.com/AngularClass/angular-starter/issues/214#event-511768416)
 * How do I async load a component?
   * see wiki [How-do-I-async-load-a-component-with-AsyncRoute](https://github.com/AngularClass/angular-starter/wiki/How-do-I-async-load-a-component-with-AsyncRoute)
-* Error: Cannot find module 'tapable'
+* Error: Cannot find feature 'tapable'
   * Remove `node_modules/` and run `npm cache clean` then `npm install`
 * How do I turn on Hot Module Replacement
   * Run `npm run server:dev:hmr`
 * `RangeError: Maximum call stack size exceeded`
   * This is a problem with minifying Angular and it's recent JIT templates.
 If you set `mangle` to `false` then you should be good.
 * Why is the size of my app larger in development?
-  * We are using inline source-maps and hot module replacement which will increase the bundle size.
+  * We are using inline source-maps and hot feature replacement which will increase the bundle size.
 * If you're in China
   * check out https://github.com/cnpm/cnpm
 * node-pre-gyp ERR in npm install (Windows)